 - Sign out the user

-PublicClientApplication pApp = new PublicClientApplication( this.getApplicationContext(), CLIENT_ID); pApp.acquireToken(getActivity(), SCOPES, getAuthInteractiveCallback()); // ... authenticationResult.getAccessToken();
+// Initialize your app with MSAL PublicClientApplication pApp = new PublicClientApplication( this.getApplicationContext(), CLIENT_ID); // Perform authentication requests pApp.acquireToken(getActivity(), SCOPES, getAuthInteractiveCallback()); // ... // Get tokens to call APIs like the Microsoft Graph authenticationResult.getAccessToken();

 Optional: Register your App

 The app comes pre-configured for testing.
 If you would like to register your own app, please follow the steps below.

 You will need to have a native client application registered with Microsoft using the App Registration Portal.